LairdCP/BLE_Gateway_Firmware/docs/readme_lwm2m.md

 ## LED Behavior

+### Pinnacle 100/MG100

-The Blue LED blinks once a second when the Pinnacle 100 device is searching for a BL654 sensor.
+The Blue LED blinks once a second when the Pinnacle 100 device is searching for a BL654 sensor board/ESS service device.
 When it finds a sensor and successfully connects to it, the LED remains on.

 The Green LED can be controlled via the LwM2M server Light Control object.

 The Red LED blinks when the Pinnacle 100 device is searching for a cellular network.
 It remains on and does not blink when connected to a network.
 If there is an error with the SIM card or network registration, then the LED remains off.

+### BL5340

+LED 1 blinks when the module is advertising and allowing another device to connect to and configure it.
+When a central device connects, the LED remains on.
+When advertising stops, the LED remains off.
+Button 1 can be pressed to restart advertising.

+LED 2 blinks once a second when the Pinnacle 100 device is searching for a BL654 sensor board/ESS service device.
+When it finds a sensor and successfully connects to it, the LED remains on.

+LED 3 is on when network connectivity is established, it remains off when there is no network connection.

+LED 4 can be controlled via the LwM2M server Light Control object.

 ## Building the Firmware

+### Pinnacle 100/MG100

 The firmware can be built to work with or without the mcuboot bootloader.
 Building without mcuboot is faster and easier for development and debug, but gives up the ability to update the Zephyr app via UART or BLE.